Gérard Depardieu to face trial in Paris over rape and sexual assault allegations

 No date for the trial has been set yet, and there was no official comment from the court.

-Arnould's lawyer, Carine Durrieu-Diebolt, was not immediately available for comment.
-She told Franceinfo media that she was “extremely satisfied” and described the decision as a “moment of judicial truth in this case.”
+Arnould's lawyer, Carine Durrieu-Diebolt, said in a statement that she and Arnould were “relieved and confident," describing the decision as a “moment of judicial truth” in the case, pending trial.

 Prosecutors submitted a request last year for the case to proceed to trial.